 - Whip this mixture on the highest speed of your mixer using the whips.
 Start out with the paddle attachment until everything is soft and fluffy then whip the tar out of it with the whips.

-- Refrigerate overnight if possible
+- Refrigerate overnight before serving, if possible

 - Top with heavy cream whipped with a little stevia or other sweetener to taste then dust with cocoa for a nice presentation